maxproknowron/docs/docs/Getting Started/quick-start-guide-cs-editors.en.md

 <p align="center"><img src="https://i.imgur.com/3QfaJs5.gif" width="100%"></p>

 !!! info "<span style="color:#172B4D">**Want to know more about Tutorials?** </span> "
-     You can find more about Tutorial's visbility here.
+     If you want to know more about how to create or edit a Tutorial, as well as about changing the visibility, click here.

 ---